4j4yk/ipfs/README.md

 ```
 > For windows `unzip and run ipfs.exe`

-* `ipfs help` will list all cmds and subcommands with direction to use, at this point I assume you all are familier with command line utilities like git or any other.
+* `ipfs help` will list all cmds and subcommands with direction to use, at this point I assume you all are familiar with command line utilities like git or any other.

 ### Okay , lets dive into ipfs world !